alexgirard/HIREflection/README.md

 # HIREflection
-Is a project built in 33 hours at Hack the North 2018, by Angelo Lao
+Is a project built in 33 hours at Hack the North 2018, by Alexandra Girard, Angelo Lao, Yutian Lin, and Shubhangi Raj.

 # Built With
 * React.js